To play great golf then there are some specific techniques and shot types that must be learned and mastered.

 Quick Links to the golf shots every golfer should learn

-MOST OF THE MISTAKES GOLFERS MAKE HAPPEN BEFORE THE BALL IS HIT
+MOST MISTAKES THAT GOLFERS MAKE, HAPPEN BEFORE THE BALL IS HIT

 Master the following shots and it will help you improve your golf game..

 The punch shot, sometimes called a knockdown shot, is used when you want to keep the ball lower and is often used when playing into the wind.
 Playing a punch shot will reduce the distance the ball travels, so you will need to club up, but it does keep the ball low and gives you more control.

 The punch shot is an incredibly beneficial technique to master.
 Use it when you need to keep the ball low to the ground.
 It is best utilized when; it’s a windy day on the course, you need to hit the ball low to get under a tree branch, or you’re looking for an extra roll on the shot.

 To assist with making this shot, try using an iron that is about two clubs lower than you would typically use.
 So if you regularly use an 8-iron, try using a 6-iron instead.
 Keep your weight a bit more on the leading foot and grip down on the club a bit too

 The Flop Shot